Tips for house-training a puppy when it’s cold outside:

 - Stay calm: It’s important to not make a big deal of the process of taking your dog outside to do his business, even if he seems to not enjoy it.
 Be mindful too, that once the temperature dips below about 10°C, it can start to affect the dogs’ pads on their feet.
 Keep your dog’s paws protected in the cold weather.

-- Consider an Alternative: If it’s a struggle to get your dog to go out in winter, weigh your options to decide if it’s worth the fight.
+- Consider an Alternative: If it’s a struggle to get your dog to go out in winter, weigh up your options to decide if it’s worth the fight.
 What about using a litter box or training pads for a short time as an alternative for those dogs that hate the cold.

 - Let your pet’s coat grow: Do not shave your pet’s hair short during the autumn and winter.
 A longer coat will keep your dog warmer.
 Keep your pet groomed and make sure that the hair does not get matted.
 Groom your pet often.

-- Keep your dog indoor: Give your dog the option of being able to go in and out of the house.
+- Keep your dog indoors: Give your dog the option of being able to go in and out of the house.
 If it is not possible, try and keep them inside on freezing days or offer them a kennel with blankets outside.

 - Keep your pet well exercised: It’s essential to maintain your pet’s physical condition all year round.
 If you allow your dog to become a couch potato in winter, you increase his risk of injury when he starts exercising again in the spring.
 If you live in a location that gets cold and wet during the winter months, it can especially be challenging to ensure your dog stays physically active.